Engage in Personal Development:

 Personal and career assessments help you to learn more about yourself in a variety of ways.
 What do you already know?
 What are your personality traits and how well do they align with your current career track?
 Take this opportunity to invest in your future by identifying those jobs that fit your personality and that will give you the best shot at personal and professional growth and satisfaction.

 - Informal Self-Reflection Exercises: To establish a foundational understanding of your skills, interests, and values, download and complete our informal self-reflection exercises prior to meeting with your Graduate Career Consultant.

 - ImaginePhD: Geared toward (but not exclusive to) Humanities and Social Science graduate students, this brand new tool offers interest, skill, and values assessments, as well as the ability to connect your results to information about 15 relevant job families.
 Significant resources are also available for learning about each job family, whether you take the assessments or not.
-Notre Dame is participating in a sponsors-only early-access period until October 23rd.
-When prompted for authentication, enter the username (sponsor) and password (earlyaccess) before creating your own account.
+Notre Dame is a sponsoring institution, and it was developed by the Graduate Career Consortium.
 Get started at ImaginePhD.com.

 - Career Leader: CareerLeader is a fully integrated approach to business career self-assessment built on the premise that one's interests, motivators, and skills will drive their future career success and satisfaction.
 This assessment is offered at no cost and is based on the needs and career plan of the individual student.
 Please discuss with your Graduate Career Consultant if you are interested in taking this assessment.